6 Best Growth ETFs to Buy Now

 This is why owning growth ETFs makes so much sense.
 By diversifying your growth-stock holdings through a fund, you're protecting your downside.

-Looking ahead, easing inflation and Fed rate cuts will likely "provide upside potential in earnings for growth stocks, particularly in the technology and communication services sectors," says Jeff Buchbinder, chief equity strategist at LPL Financial.
-This could keep the wind at growth's back.
+Looking ahead, easing inflation and the prospect of more Fed rate cuts will likely "provide upside potential in earnings for growth stocks, particularly in the technology and communication services sectors," says Jeff Buchbinder, chief equity strategist at LPL Financial.
+Expectations for less regulation in the Trump administration should also keep the wind at growth's back.

 With that in mind, here are six of the best growth ETFs to add to a core portfolio for the long haul.